Hills. Mention them, and people grin ear-to-ear or shudder visibly. Love them or hate them, you can’t deny the benefits of uphill running.

 Our strength comes from experience, which is only built by putting yourself in the situation to get experience.

-So let’s get in the pain cave, cookie jar, or whatever you like to call it.
+So let’s get into the pain cave, cookie jar, or whatever you like.
 It’s time to start digging.

 Uphill Running Tips